ruusey/JRelay/README.md

 }
 ```

-Notes:
+**Note**
-A plugin built using the superclass `JPlugin` requires the following methods as determined by its class heiarchy:
+>A plugin built using the superclass `JPlugin` requires the following methods as determined by its class heiarchy:

 ```Java
 public interface PluginData {